radian3/radian3/notes/adviceOnTreatingWomenWell.md

--texturism: this is considered to be discrimination based on hair texture (straighter hair is often times viewed as more favorable as kinky hair).
+Texturism: this is considered to be discrimination based on hair texture (straighter hair is often times viewed as more favorable as kinky hair).
 We should be mindful of this and support a woman's hair texture regardless of which hair texture she has.
 We should support her in letting her wear whichever hair style she likes.

--colorism: this is discrimination based on skin tone (lighter skin is often viewed as more favorable than darker skin).
+Colorism: this is discrimination based on skin tone (lighter skin is often viewed as more favorable than darker skin).
 We should not talk down on a woman's skin tone or request that a woman should have a certain skin tone.

--featurism: discrimination based on features (eurocentric features are often viewed more favorable than afrocentric features).
+Featurism: discrimination based on features (eurocentric features are often viewed more favorable than afrocentric features).
 We should not request that a woman's figure needs to look a certain way.
 We should support whichever figure she has.

 Black women tend to be a victim of texturism/colorism/featurism at a significantly higher rate than non-black women, which makes research on the topic more important.